 St Andrews Church in Stokesby dates from the 13th Century, but various Norman moldings point to an even earlier building on this site.
 Stokesby has some fine brasses, which include members of the Clere family who inherited the Manor in the fifteenth century dissolution.
 Sadly by the seventeenth century the estates had passed to the Windham family and were eventually sold to George England, Mayor and MP for Great Yarmouth.

 The heart of the village was Sandbury Green, which extended past the present Green almost to the Thrigby Road junction.
 Here village tradesmen were also doing well including the carpenter, wheelwright and blacksmith shops.

-The Ferry House and Inn with the lucrative ferry business and Staithe could afford their own large barn and there was money enough in the village to sustain a pork butchers and general shop.
+The Ferry House and Inn (now called The Ferry) with the lucrative Ferry business and Staithe could afford their own large barn and there was money enough in the village to sustain a pork butchers and general shop.
 There was a dressmaker, shoemakers, bricklayers and a brazier.